TobiasNickel/js-markov/README.md

 Some odd uses for Markov Chains are:

-* Hashing algoriths and cryptographic keys :key:
+* Hashing algorithms and cryptographic keys :key:

-* Some sites use Markov Chains to grade how likely a person will open the link
+* Some sites use Markov Chains to grade how likely a person will open the link (e.g., Google)

 * Baby name generators may use Markov Chains